als0052/pyNastran/docs/html_docs/quick_start/features.rst

 - Case Control Deck
 - cross-referencing to simplify accessing data
    - \*_ref attributes are cross-referenced
-   - element.nodes is not cross-referenced
+   - ``element.nodes`` is not cross-referenced
-   - element.nodes_ref is cross-referenced
+   - ``element.nodes_ref`` is cross-referenced
-- safe cross-referencing for imperfect models
+- Safe cross-referencing for imperfect models
-- optional error storage to get a list of all discovered errors as once
+- Optional error storage to get a list of all discovered errors as once
-- model validation
+- Model validation

 OP4 Reader/Writer
 =================
  - For matrices, the OP2 is preffered.
 It's simply faster.
  - Types:

    - ASCII/binary